karatelabs/karate/karate-core/README.md

 It is good practice to set it back to `false` if there are more steps in your feature that do not need to "always wait".

 Use `driver.alwaysWait = true` only if absolutely necessary - since each `wait()` call (that happens behind the scenes) has a slight performance penalty.
+The preferred pattern is to use a `wait()` for one element (typically the first you interact with), to make sure the page is loaded - and then all other operations on the page may not need an extra `wait()`.

 ### `driver.retryInterval`
 To *temporarily* change the default [retry interval](https://github.com/intuit/karate#retry-until) within the flow of a script (in milliseconds).
 This is very useful when you have only one or two screens that take a *really* long time to load.
 You can switch back to normal mode by setting this to `null` (or `0`), here is an example: